wthomson/FitHome-docs/monitor/ElectricityMonitor.md

 # Overview

-The Electricity Monitor communicates to a Raspberry Pi ovia SPI to read and send active and reactive aggregate power readings to the Pi.
+The Electricity Monitor communicates to a Raspberry Pi via SPI to read and send active and reactive aggregate power readings to the Pi.
 Readings are stored within the Pi's mongo DB.

 ![overview](images/Electricity_Monitor_Rasp_Pi.png)